 Alstroemeria Care – 7 Steps to Follow for Longer Vase Life

-Alstroemeria, aka “Peruvian Lily”, is one of the best-selling flowers in our shop.
-The longevity, durability and colorful varieties have made them a favorite among our customers.
+Alstroemeria, aka “Peruvian Lily,” is one of the best-selling flowers in our shop.
+Their longevity, durability, and colorful varieties have made them a favorite among our customers.

-This quick video walks you through the seven steps it takes for simple alstroemeria care, and answers many of the commonly asked questions about how to handle alstroemeria cut flowers upon arrival.
+This quick video walks you through the seven steps it takes for simple alstroemeria care.
+It answers many of the commonly asked questions about how to handle fresh-cut alstroemeria flowers upon arrival.

 If you are an alstroemeria fan, this is a video we think you really need to check out.
 Watch and see!

 To quickly recap, here are seven steps on how to care for alstroemeria.
-Following these steps will help increase alstromeria vase life and give you longer lasting alstroemeria flower arrangements to enjoy:
+Following these steps will help increase alstroemeria vase life.
+You’ll also get longer-lasting alstroemeria flower arrangements to enjoy.

-- If buds appear to be very tight, submerging them in warm water will promote opening.
+- If buds appear to be very tight, submerging them in warm water will promote the opening of the bloom.

-- Water to which a floral preservative solution has been added should be used to arrange fresh cut alstroemeria in.
+- Water to which a floral preservative solution has been added should be used to arrange fresh-cut alstroemeria flowers.
 Using it as recommended will provide additional days of vase life.
 Try to avoid using water from a water softener.